Published 2020-03-01.

 Shift-S Solo playlists with cursor.

-Win-ALT-v copy selected portion of selected playlist to main playlist
+Win-ALT-v Copy selected portion of selected playlist to main playlist

-CTRL-Win-\ duplicate selected track to playlist.
+Duplicate selected track to playlist.

-CTRL-Win-ALT-\ duplicate all tracks to playlists.
+Duplicate all tracks to playlists.

-CTRL-Win-ALT-Shift-\ duplicate selected tracks to playlists.
+Duplicate selected tracks to playlists.

-Win-ALT-\ creates a new Pro Tools playlist on all tracks (including inactive ones).
+Create a new Pro Tools playlist on all tracks (including inactive ones).

-Win-ALT-Shift-\ creates new playlists only on selected tracks.
+Create new playlists on selected tracks.

 Grid Mode

-CTRL-Mouse Slip tracksDuring Playback
+CTRL-Mouse Slip tracks.

-Down arrow start selection
+Down arrow Start selection.

-Up arrow extend selection
+Up arrow Extend selection.

 Transport

-Enter Go to start of session
+Enter Go to the start of this session.

-Space Start/stop playback / Record stop
+Space Toggle playback or stop recording.

 Markers

-Ctrl-numberpad 5 Open the Memory Locators window.
+Ctrl-Numpad 5 Open the Memory Locations window.

 Jump to marker.